Monday, June 7, 2010

 You have two main sources to download your sound effects

-findsounds.com - (right-click and “download linked file as”, then drag and drop to your timeline).
+1.Go to findsounds.com - (right-click and “download linked file as”, then drag and drop to your timeline).

 2. Or, use the music note on your iMovie to access iLife’s sound effects.
 Again, drag and drop to add sound effects.